SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

 Right.
-So it’s basically because of the second variant that I spoke about which is called Vishesh individual loans where we are seeing that the income has gone up beyond 3 lakhs.
-But we are not seeing the level of demonstrate demonstrability of the income by the customer.
-So that means we looked at size of business, we looked at cash flows, we look at whether we are able to see cash flows in bank statements.
-So we underwrite about 3 lakhs in individual loans but a smaller ticket size.
-So average there is around 80,000 rupees because of which your average has fallen.
+So it’s basically because of the second variant that I spoke about, which is called Vishesh individual loans, where we are seeing that the income has gone up beyond INR3 lakhs.
+But we are not seeing the level of demonstrability of the income by the customer.
+So that means we look at size of business, we look at cash flows, we look at whether we are able to see cash flows in bank statements.

-Otherwise if you see our main graduation product which is Hundati, the average ticket is still around 1.7 lakhs.
-And mortgage loans average ticket size is around 6 and a half 7 lakhs.
+So we underwrite about INR3 lakhs in individual loans, but a smaller ticket size.
+So average there is around INR80,000 because of which your average ticket size has fallen.
+Otherwise if you see our main graduation product, which is Unnati, the average ticket size is still around 1.7 lakhs.
+And mortgage loans average ticket size is around 6.5 lakhs, 7 lakhs.

 Ganesh Narayanan